 How Many Grams Is A Pizza Dough Ball?

-Before you start making your pizza, you will need to follow a dough recipe and separate the dough into balls while you allow it to rise before baking.
+Before you start making your pizza, you will need to follow a dough recipe and separate the dough into balls with your dough scraper while you allow it to rise before baking.
 This process isn’t as important when you make thin-crust pizzas, but for a thick style pizza, you must let the yeast do its work.

 If you want to make a batch of dough, you will need to split it into portions that weight between 200 and 400 grams.
 The weight of each ball will largely depend on the size of the pizza you want to make.
 This dough must then be left to rise in a bowl or container that has been lined with oil before putting it in the oven.